All Episodes

 And it's not just about me, it's about what happened to the left, Joe.

-I thought they were the ones, not one cable host has said, stop this.
+I thought they were the ones, not one cable host, has said, stop this.

 If you don't like what any host is saying, the things I've said about Colbert and Maher and others, turn the dial or shut the TV off.

-And the fact is people do have choices and options here.
+And the fact is, people do have choices and options here.

-And the and the reason why I'm supportive of their effort, it's not a boycott, but they're using the same tactics to say, well, we can do this back to you, and nobody wins in the end, is because otherwise I don't think it ever ends unless it works both ways.
+And the reason why I'm supportive of their effort, it's not a boycott, but they're using the same tactics to say, well, we can do this back to you, and nobody wins in the end, is because otherwise I don't think it ever ends unless it works both ways.

 And on the comedy front, Sean, I mean, it's no longer comedy.

-It's it's strictly uh angry political messaging.
+It's strictly angry political messaging.

-I mean, is the reason why Kathy Griffin thought she could get away with holding up a sitting president's beheaded head like an ISIS ad, uh, because Bill Maher made a joke about Ivanka Trump performing a sex act on her father, or Stephen Colbert making a joke about Trump Putin in a holster in a sex act.
+I mean, the reason why Kathy Griffin thought she could get away with holding up a sitting president's beheaded head like an ISIS ad, because Bill Maher made a joke about Ivanka Trump performing a sex act on her father, or Stephen Colbert making a joke about Trump Putin in a holster in a sex act.

 And there were no consequences.